improving access to health care

 spanish translation at center for developmental services

 St. Francis Community Ministries has a collaborative partnership and supports the Center for Developmental Services through Spanish translation services at the Center.
 More than 500 families are helped every year in the intake and scheduling functions and to provide interpretation for the family’s services.
-In addition, the Tooth Tales educational program is offered at the Center for all families on a quarterly basis.
+In addition, the dental educational program is offered at the Center for all families on a quarterly basis.

 St. Francis partners with many, many community organizations and agencies.
 In the video below, see just one example of how a community partnership with the Greenville Free Medical Clinic to extend the mission of being "good help to those in need."